The Ultimate Christmas list

 £70 from IKEA.

-Preferred configuration: black stained beech with natural cane seat.
+Preferred configuration: black stained beech with the originally specified natural cane seat.

 £552 from Aram.